MPoL-dev/visread/_sources/tutorials/introduction_to_casatools.md

 ax.set_ylabel(r"$v$ [m]")
 ```

-### Convert baselines to units of kilolambda
+### Convert baselines to units of lambda
-To convert the baselines to units of kilolambda, we need to know the observing frequency (or wavelength).
-For a spectral window with multiple channels (like this one), the baselines (if expressed in units of kilolambda) will be slightly different for each channel because the observing frequency is different for each channel.
-Here is one way to go about broadcasting the baselines to all channels and then converting them to units of kilolambda.
+To convert the baselines to units of lambda, we need to know the observing frequency (or wavelength).
+For a spectral window with multiple channels (like this one), the baselines (if expressed in units of lambda) will be slightly different for each channel because the observing frequency is different for each channel.
+Here is one way to go about broadcasting the baselines to all channels and then converting them to units of lambda.

 ```{code-cell}
 # broadcast to the same shape as the data